CatoMaior/pipeline/README.md

 ```

 The results are logged to the console and saved in the `performance_logs` directory in a directory with the hostname of the machine running the tests, with a symlink called `latest` pointing to the most recent results.

+Synthesis tests are performed on selected texts that generate around 20 seconds of speech.
+Transcription tests are performed on audio files about 20 second long.
+LLM tests use prompts designed to elicit brief responses, optimizing test efficiency by reducing inference time.